 At low tide the muddy flats aren’t much to look at; it’s more picturesque at high tide, when you can see the boats come back to tie up for the night, and fishermen climbing the bamboo ladders up to the houses.

 If you have time to stay the night, the Tai O Heritage Hotel is really something special.
 A former police station from British colonial days, it has been converted into a beautiful hotel, with sweeping ocean views.

-Tai O holds one of Hong Kong’s dragon boat races, and in 2019 it will be held on June 7th, so if you happen to be in Hong Kong in June, this is a great chance to see the entire town come to life for this local festival.
+Tai O holds a unique dragon boat race, known as the Tai O Dragon Boat Water Parade, so if you happen to be in Hong Kong in June, this is a great chance to see the entire town come to life for this local festival.

 A day trip to Tai O is commonly combined with a visit to the Big Buddha, which is less than 15-minutes away.
-Most people take the Ngong Ping 360 cable car from Tung Chung up to the Big Buddha, and then catch New Lantau Bus #21 (or taxi) to Tai O. Ngong Ping 360 frequently has packages which include the cable car, ground transport to Tai O and back, plus a boat ride to see pink dolphins, which makes life really easy.
+Most people take the Ngong Ping 360 cable car from Tung Chung up to the Big Buddha, and then a bus down.

 Accessible, but may need assistance going over the bridge.
 Wheelchair accessible public toilets are available.